Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 Expiration dates stem from rigorous testing called stability studies performed by pharmaceutical companies under various environmental conditions:

-- Chemical Stability: Ensures active ingredients don’t break down into harmful substances.
+- Chemical Stability: Ensures active ingredients don’t break down beyond acceptable limits.

 - Physical Stability: Checks for changes in appearance, texture, color, and odor.

-- Efficacy Testing: Confirms drug maintains intended therapeutic effect throughout shelf life.
+- Efficacy Testing: Confirms the drug maintains its intended therapeutic effect throughout shelf life.

 Still, consumer-grade products kept at home rarely meet these ideal conditions consistently.